tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 Someone will check their phone during the slow parts, then look up the second everyone else reacts.

+And for a while, the scattered pieces will point in the same direction.

+Not healed.

+Not awakened.

+Not saved from anything.

+Just synchronized.

+Then the match will end.

-And after it ends, the tables will still need clearing.
+The screen will go back to advertisements.
+The tables will need clearing.
 The bills will still need paying.
-The motorbikes will still start one by one outside the cafe.
-People will still ride home into the same economy, the same jobs, the same private worries they had before kickoff.
+The motorbikes will start one by one outside the cafe.
+People will ride home into the same economy, the same jobs, the same private worries they had before kickoff.

-But maybe for a little while, the world will feel less scattered.
+But for ninety minutes, the fog will have a shape.

-Not fixed.

-Just gathered.
+A ball.

+A field.

+A crowd.

+A reason to shout at the same time.

+Maybe that is why people are already feeling it before it starts.